(Note: This information is about treating acute lymphocytic leukemia (ALL) in adults. To learn about ALL in children, see Leukemia in Children.)

-The most commonly used drugs include:
+Chemo for ALL uses a combination of anti-cancer drugs.
+The most commonly used chemo drugs include:

-- Vincristine (Oncovin®) or liposomal vincristine (Marqibo®)
+- Vincristine or liposomal vincristine (Marqibo)

-- Daunorubicin (daunomycin or Cerubidine®) or doxorubicin (Adriamycin®)
+- Daunorubicin (daunomycin) or doxorubicin (Adriamycin)

-- Cytarabine (cytosine arabinoside, ara-C, or Cytosar®)
+- Cytarabine (cytosine arabinoside, ara-C)

-- L-asparaginase (Elspar®) or PEG-L-asparaginase (pegaspargase or Oncaspar®)
+- L-asparaginase or PEG-L-asparaginase (pegaspargase or Oncaspar)

-- 6-mercaptopurine (6-MP or Purinethol®)
+- 6-mercaptopurine (6-MP)

 People typically get several of these drugs at different times during the course of treatment, but they do not get all of them.